 Preserving a vital ‘Ōiwi archive for future generations

-Hoʻomau Nā Maka o ka ʻĀina is dedicated to increased access and preservation of Hawaiʻi’s stories from Nā Maka o ka ‘Āina’s (NMOKA’s) moving-image collection.
-Since 1974, NMOKA, an independent video production team founded by Joan Lander and Puhipau, has been dedicated to perpetuating and documenting the land and people of Hawai‘i.
-For more than forty years, NMOKA gathered voices and images of traditional/contemporary Hawaiian culture, history, language, art, music, dance, environment, and the politics of independence/sovereignty, leaving a vital ʻŌiwi archive for future generations.
-In 2020, NMOKA began collaborating with Puʻuhonua Society to continue cataloging and making accessible this collection of over 6,500 video tapes.
+Since 1974, Nā Maka o ka ʻĀina, an independent video production team founded by Joan Lander and Puhipau, has been dedicated to perpetuating and documenting the land and people of Hawai‘i.
+For over fourty years NMOKA gathered voices and images of traditional/contemporary Hawaiian culture, history, language, art, music, dance, environment, and the politics of independence/sovereignty, leaving a vital ʻŌiwi archive for future generations.
+In 2020, NMOKA began collaborating with Puʻuhonua Society to continue cataloging, and making accessible this moving-image collection of 8,000 video tapes.

 We are currently focused on presenting an exhibition and screening series around a collection of tapes associated with NMOKA’s documentary Ahupuaʻa, Fishponds and Loʻi.
 Released in 1992 with producer, Nalani Minton, Ahupuaʻa, Fishponds and Loʻi documents Native Hawaiian systems of land use and resource management across six Hawaiian Islands — O‘ahu, Lāna‘i, Maui, Molokai, Hawai‘i, and Kaua‘i.
 On each island, the team gathered oral histories from kūpuna and kupaʻāina speaking about Hawaiian aquaculture and agriculture practices.
 By the end of their journey, Joan Lander and Puhipau had recorded more than 86 hours of footage.
 Eventually, this invaluable content was edited down to a 90-minute program.
 The unedited footage continues to be cared for by Joan, making up a small portion of their collection.
 Through the individual and collective stories gathered in the Hoʻomana collection, we come to understand more fully, the backbone of malama ʻāina and aloha ʻāina today.
 It is our hope to bring the ‘ike shared in the tapes back into the communities from which they originated.